Computing Course: Research Data Management & Integrity

 • How to relate journal entries (and Jupyterhub) to corresponding data

-Note: PhD candidates enrolled in the Nikhef's National Graduate School of Subatomic Physics (OSAF) are required to attend this computing course at least once before their graduation.
+Note: PhD candidates enrolled in the Nikhef's National Graduate School of Subatomic Physics (OSAF) are required to attend this data management course at least once before their graduation.
 More information.

 Registration